Jill Sinclair: Personal life

 Sinclair was born in London to a Jewish family.
-She married music producer Trevor Horn in 1980 and they had four children: two sons, Aaron and William and two daughters, Gabriella and Alexandra.
-Aaron (known in the industry as "Aaron Audio"), like his father, is a musician and producer.
-He was a member of the band Sam and the Womp and frequently DJs around London.
-Both Aaron and Ally Horn are co-directors of Sarm Studios.
+She married the music producer Trevor Horn in 1980, and they had four children: sons Aaron and William and daughters Gabriella and Alexandra.

-Accident, coma and death

 On 25 June 2006, Aaron was practising with his air rifle, not realising his mother was close by.
 A 4.5 mm (.17 calibre) air gun pellet accidentally hit Sinclair in the neck, severing an artery and causing irreversible brain damage from hypoxia, leaving only her lower brain functions and no chance for recovery.
 She was taken to the Royal Berkshire Hospital intensive care unit, where her condition was described as "critical but stable".
-Communication from ZTT Records confirmed on 1 September 2006 that Jill was in a natural coma and had been moved to a rehabilitation centre.
+On 1 September 2006, ZZT Records confirmed that Sinclair was in a natural coma and had been moved to a rehabilitation centre.
 In September 2009, Horn told The Times he preferred not to answer questions about his wife but confirmed she was still in a coma.
-In June 2012, Horn told The Sunday Times his wife was not in a coma but "She cannot speak, move or smile.
-The only expression she can show is of discomfort."
+In June 2012, Horn told The Sunday Times that Sinclair was no longer in a coma but that she could not speak, move or smile, and that "the only expression she can show is of discomfort".
 Sinclair died of cancer on 22 March 2014, aged 61.